Asymptotic Expansion as Prior Knowledge in Deep Learning Method for high dimensional BSDEs: An example of a reflected BSDE

 \subsubsection{American call option}

 Let us first check the general performance by studying one-dimensional example.
-We use $\{\mu=0.02, y=0.07, r=0.03, T=0.5, \sigma=0.2, K=100,x_0=110\}$.
+We use $\{\mu=0.02,~y=0.07,~r=0.03,~T=0.5,~\sigma=0.2,~K=100,~x_0=110\}$.
 Note that the choice of $\mu$ should not affect $Y_0$.
-The benchmark price taken from \cite{American-Call} is $11.098$, while the corresponding European option price is $10.421$.
+The benchmark price based on a binomial tree model with 10,000 time steps available in the literature is $11.098$, while the corresponding European option price is $10.421$.
 The comparison of the loss function and the relative error is given in Figure~\ref{Fig-d1-American}.
-In order to achieve an accurate estimate, a fine discretization (n\_time$=100$) is used.
+In order to achieve an accurate estimate, fine discretization (n\_time$=100$) is used.
 Since the direct use of the deep BSDE solver with the default learning rate yields very slow convergence, we have also provided the case with the learning rate $10^{-2}$.
-The associated instability in the loss function as well as $Y_0$ suggests that one needs to tune the learning rate dynamically in the deep BSDE solver for achieving the comparable performance to the case with AE. \footnote{ In this example, a different choice of weight $w=1.0/T$ gives a slightly smaller (by roughly 1\% relative difference) value of $Y_0$.}
+The associated instability in the loss function as well as $Y_0$ suggests that one needs to fine-tune the learning rate dynamically in the deep BSDE solver for achieving the comparable performance to the case with AE.